-To get a kerb dropped outside your house you will need permission from Surrey County Council, but they need confirmation from us that planning permission is not required.
+To get a kerb dropped outside your house you will need permission from Surrey County Council, but they will first need confirmation from us as the Local Planning Authority that planning permission is not required for the works.

 If the dropped kerb is on an A, B or C classified road, planning permission is needed.

 - For hard surfaces within the garden of a property, except in the area between the front of the property and the road.

 - If the area does not exceed 5 square metres.
 If the area is bigger than this, the surface must let water drain or have a soak-away drain or other area, such as a flower bed, which allows water to drain through.
 Water cannot run into the road.

 If you think you need planning permission for your dropped kerb or hard surface, please: